wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-setpoint-command.rst

 Whenever this command is scheduled, it will automatically drive the subsystem to the specified setpoint.
 When the setpoint is reached within the tolerance specified in the PIDSubsystem, the command ends and the next command starts.
 It is important to specify a tolerance in the PIDSubsystem or this command might never end because the tolerance is not achieved.

-.. note:: For more information about PID Control, please see the :ref:`Advanced Controls Introduction <docs/software/advanced-controls/introduction/index:Advanced Controls Introduction>`.
+.. note:: For more information about PID Control, please see the :ref:`Controls Introduction <docs/software/controls/introduction/index:Controls Introduction>`.